pandas-dev/pandas/doc/source/timeseries.rst

 ------------------

-In the preceding examples, we created DatetimeIndex objects at various frequencies by passing in frequency strings like 'M', 'W', and 'BM to the ``freq`` keyword.
+In the preceding examples, we created DatetimeIndex objects at various frequencies by passing in :ref:`frequency strings <timeseries.offset_aliases>` like 'M', 'W', and 'BM to the ``freq`` keyword.
 Under the hood, these frequency strings are being translated into an instance of pandas ``DateOffset``, which represents a regular frequency increment.
 Specific offset logic like "month", "business day", or "one hour" is represented in its various subclasses.

 .. csv-table::
     :header: "Class name", "Description"